 Nothing beats a swanky rooftop bar in a new city.
 Treat your attendees to an epic happy hour at the panoramic Three Sixty atop of the Hilton St. Louis.
 You can expect great cocktails and snacks, flexible indoor/outdoor seating, and a bird’s eye view of the city’s main landmarks.Take advantage of the skyline perspective with a sunset drenched selfie before a night on the town.

-The Stifel Theater was originally known as the Kiel Opera House and still retains its grandiose, old-world glamour.
-For event marketers looking to create a stately affair, the Stifel Theater offers 3,100 seats at the Main Theater and additional preshow spaces.
+The Stifel Theatre was originally known as the Kiel Opera House and still retains its grandiose, old-world glamour.
+For event marketers looking to create a stately affair, the Stifel Theatre offers 3,100 seats at the Main Theatre and additional preshow spaces.
 This event venue is perfect for galas, conferences, music, or internal company events.
 Catering packages offer flexibility in serving your attendees cocktails, dinner, lunch, breakfast, or the most important meal — the dessert.

 13. The Jewel Box